psal/anonymouth/README.md

 ###<a id="dependencies"></a>Dependencies

-Java 7 is required to run Anonymouth.
-If you don't yet have it, get it at <a href="http://java.com/en/download/index.jsp">Oracle's website here</a> and follow the installation instructions provided there.
+Java 7 (or higher) and Maven are required to run Anonymouth.
+If you don't yet have it, get it at <a href="http://java.com/en/download/index.jsp">Oracle's website here</a> and [Maven Download](https://maven.apache.org/download.cgi).
+Follow the installation instructions provided there.

 If you are unsure whether or not you have it installed, follow these steps to see:
-* OS X:
-	1. Open up Terminal (Applications/Utilities)
+1. Open up a terminal
+    Linux: Bash/ZSH/...
+    OS X: Applications/Utilities
+    Windows: Press Windows key + R and execute cmd
-	2. Type "java -version" without the quotes
+2. Type `java -version`
-	3. If you see something like `java version "1.7.x_xx"` then you're ready to go!
-If not, then that means you most likely don't have Java 7 installed, in which case you should go to the download link above
+3. If you don't see something like `java version "1.7.x_xx" or "1.8.x_xx"` then please install the required Java version
-* Windows:
-	1. Follow the instructions here: http://www.java.com/en/download/help/version_manual.xml. if you have version "1.7.x_xx", then you're good to go!
-If not, then that means you most likely don't have Java 7 installed, in which case you should go to the download link above

-If you are using Eclipse, also make sure that Java 7 is your selected compiler by checking `Preferences/Java/Compiler` and is an included Library in your java Build Path (Not sure how to do this?
-Google is your friend).
+4. Check if Maven installed by running `mvn`.
+Note that Maven sometimes comes bundled within your favorite IDE.
+    If not please install it using [this](https://maven.apache.org/install.html)

+Please make sure that you import the project as Maven project in your favorite IDE.

 Anonymouth requires the included `jsan_resources` directory in it's running directory (The main Anonymouth directory containing lib, src, etc.).
 It should be in the correct directy by default.